V4Fire/Client/src/core/component/register/README.md

 ### How does it work?

-The decorator aggregates information of the class received from other nested decorators and with the help of reflection and forms a special structure of the [[ComponentMeta]] type.
+The `@component` decorator aggregates information of the class received from other nested decorators and with the help of reflection and forms a special structure of the [[ComponentMeta]] type.
 Next, the created structure will be passed to the used component library adapter, which will create a "real" component.